Commodore User: CU Amiga

 In 1990, CU Amiga-64 removed the "64" from its name and relaunched it as CU Amiga with the March 1990 issue.
 The magazine gained circulation as a result of the internationalization.

 In late 1994, the Amiga's popularity was declining.
 In its remaining years under the control of editor Tony Horgan, the magazine became highly technical.
 Some staff from sister magazine The One were moved to CU when the former closed in July 1995 and provided games coverage for CU readers.
 "THE ONE AMIGA you have known and loved is not dead, but It has changed somewhat.
 The previous writers and publishers have moved on to better things, and the magazine now lies in entirely new hands, at Maverick Magazines.
 So we'll take to opportunity to welcome all the original readers of The One to the new Maverick Edition, and to point out to them the new address."

 The final issue was released in October 1998.
 CU Amiga Magazines closure meant that the only remaining monthly Amiga newsstand magazine was its closest rival, Amiga Format.

 A year after CUs closure in October 1999, the magazine Amiga Active was launched.
 It had several of the same staff and was competition for Amiga Format, which it ultimately outlived, by being published until November 2001.

+Time Extension praised the magazine: "[...] they had some of the best screenshots, writing and layout in the business." and "[...]
+CU Amiga was the gold standard for UK computer game coverage circa 1990 [...]".